-How often do I need aerial lift training?
+How often is aerial lift training required?

-OHS requires aerial lift training (scissor lift training, boom lift training) for aerial lift operators–on that there is no question.
+CSA requires aerial lift training for aerial lift operators–on that there is no question.
 Where confusion exists is how often operators need aerial lift refresher training or recertification.
-Outside of the initial safety training class, OHS requires the aerial lift operators be re-evaluated every three years to determine if they are still competent enough to operate.
+Outside of the initial safety training class, it is common to hear of companies saying aerial lift training is required every three years.
+We are one of them.
+And here’s why:

 - Aerial lift operator is observed in an accident or a near miss